andrejp88/exceeds-expectations/README.md

 This syntax works because of D's [unified function call syntax](https://dlang.org/spec/function.html#pseudo-member).
 Unfortunately, [DCD does not support auto-completions using the UFCS syntax](https://github.com/dlang-community/DCD#status).
 This means that IDEs cannot automatically suggest assertions for you.
 This was true when exceeds-expecations was created and is still true as of this writing.

-To enable a more pleasant experience when using IDEs, assertions from exceeds-expectations begin with a call to `expect()`, which returns an "Expectation" object whose member functions are visible to DCD.
+To enable a more pleasant experience when using IDEs, assertions from exceeds-expectations begin with a call to `expect()`, which returns an "Expect" struct whose member functions are visible to DCD.

 Version 14 of fluent-asserts (in alpha as of April 2021) also offers the `expect()` form like in exceed-expectations.